sara-nl/singularity-course/run-docker.md

 ### Check the docker installation

-* This command downloads a test image and runs it in a container.
+* Run the following command in a terminal.
+This command downloads a test image and runs it in a container.

     ```sh
+    docker --version
-    sudo docker run hello-world
+    docker run hello-world
     ```